 Moving your application to production: DevOps and Pega Deployment Manager

 Your Pega application will require your input and changes.
-For each application, you are responsible for creating role-based access controls, and then providing user IDs that implement those controls for all your customers (for more information, see Securing your application).
+For each application, you are responsible for creating role-based access controls, and then providing user IDs that implement those controls for all your customers (for more information, see Securing your application with Pega Platform Admin Studio).
 You can also customize your application to reflect the way your company does business, as Pega apps are “built for change.”

 What is DevOps?